UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 It is worth noting that constants are still useful, and should still be used whenever possible.
 If a value realistically doesn't need to be changed, it should be a constant (with a nice descriptive name) rather than a `Dynamic Parameter`.
 Having too many `Dynamic Parameters` is overwhelming because there are too many values to understand and change, and this can make it hard to tune values to get the desired behaviour while under pressure during a game.

+# Protobuf Messages
+These are protobuf messages that we define that are important for understanding how the AI works.

+## Primitives
+`TbotsProto::Primitive`s represent simple actions that a robot can do.
+It does not represent or include _how_ these things are done.
+Some examples are:
+* Moving in a straight line to a position
+* Pivoting around a point
+* Kicking the ball at a certain direction

+Primitives act as the abstraction between our AI and our robot firmware.
+It splits the responsibility such that the AI is responsible for sending a `Primitive` to a robot telling it what it wants it to do, and the robot is responsible for making sure it does what it's told.
+For every `Primitive` protobuf message, there is an equivalent `Primitive` implementation in our robot firmware.
+When robots receive a `Primitive` command, they perform their own logic and control in order to perform the task specified by the `Primitive`.

 ## Robot Status
-The `Robot Status` class contains information about the status of a single robot.
+The `TbotsProto::RobotStatus` protobuf message contains information about the status of a single robot.
 Examples of the information they include are:
 * Robot battery voltage
 * Whether or not the robot senses the ball in the breakbeam
 * The capacitor charge on the robot
 * The temperature of the dribbler motor

-Information received from the robots is stored in `Robot Status` objects so that the rest of the system can easily access and make sense of the information if necessary.
-For example, we monitor incoming `Robot Status` and display warnings in the [Visualizer](#visualizer) if anything looks wrong so we can be alerted.
+Information about the robot status is communicated and stored as `RobotStatus` protobuf messages.
+For example, we monitor incoming `RobotStatus` and display warnings in the [Visualizer](#visualizer) if anything looks wrong so we can be alerted.
 For example, during a game we may get a "Low battery warning" for a certain robot, and then we know to substitute it and replace the battery before it dies on the field.

 # Design Patterns
 Below are the main design patterns we use in our code, and what they are used for.